 Use these strategies to improve your credit score.

 Don’t close old credit card accounts.
-Your oldest card accounts also have the longest history, and they impact your credit score more than new credit card accounts.
+Your oldest card accounts also have the longest history, impacting your credit score more than new credit card accounts.

 Budget and live within your means.
 You can use a budgeting tool like YNAB or Mint to stay on top of your finances.